X-LANCE/Mobile-Env/docs/task-definition-en.md

 The response event source will react to the response from the agent to human user.
-If the response matches with the defined pattern, the event source will be triggered and return a tuple comprising all the regex-captured groups.
+If the response matches with the defined pattern, the event source will be triggered.
+Mobile-Env supports various matching methods, spanning regex match, fuzzy match, and embedding match.
+If regex match is adopted, the source will return a tuple comprising all the regex-captured groups, or the source will return the numeric match score.

 ##### The Event Slots